tsuneko/Orange-Juice/README.md

 - Oranges
 - Halloween Candy

-(Depreciated: Christmas Candy, Valentines Chocolates)
+(Depreciated: Christmas Candy, Valentines Chocolates - Read [the wiki](https://100orangejuice.gamepedia.com/Currency) for more information.
+Any currencies listed under Steam Inventory cannot be modified by this program)

 With the steam inventory upgrade, more currencies are being moved to the steam inventory, which cannot be modified by this program, and thus you will not be able to buy all the cosmetics.
 I believe that fruitbat factory will eventually move all currencies (apart from stars) to the inventory, which will eventually render this cheat useless.